maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 ## Interaction count dispersed on verified status

+In this part of the example you want to investigate how much people interact (like) with tweets from verified accounts versus tweets from non-verified accounts.
+Contrasting the interaction level of these two account types will help you estimate whether the less represented verified accounts anyway hold much power because people interact a lot more with their tweets than the tweets from non-verified accounts.

-In the code below you group the dataset based on each tweets verified status.
+In the code below you group the dataset based on each tweet's verified status.
 After using the grouping function all operations afterwards will be done groupwise.
 In other words all the tweets coming from non verified-accounts and all the tweets coming from verified accounts will be treated as groups.
-The next step is to use the summarise-function to calculate the mean (gns) of favorite\_count for within tweets from non-verified and verified accounts.
+The next step is to use the summarise-function to calculate the mean (gns) of favorite\_count for within tweets from non-verified and verified accounts ("favorite" is the datasets name for "like").

     sesamestreet_data %>%
       group_by(verified) %>%